 - Undergo the DOT Physical Examination: The medical examiner will perform the DOT physical examination as per the guidelines set by FMCSA.

 - Pass the Examination: If a driver meets the necessary health standards, the medical examiner will issue a DOT Medical Card.

-- Keep the Card Accessible: Drivers must keep their DOT Medical Card with them at all times while driving.
+- Keep the Card Accessible: Drivers must always keep their DOT Medical Card with them while driving.

 Validity and Renewal of the DOT Medical Card